 Choose the musical instrument you want to learn.

 This can be overwhelming because there are tons to choose from.
-There is the piano, the guitar, the drums, the violin, and so much more.
+There is the piano, the guitar, the drums, or violin.
 Choose an instrument that will help you learn the basics faster.
 Once you know the basics it will be easier for you to learn other musical instruments.